nadir-akhtar/ethereal-2017/docs/frux-doc.md

 ```

 #### transferToRecipient()
 Transfers frux to a recipient.
-Modified from the aforementioned StandardToken.sol.
 ```
 function transferToRecipient(address _to, uint256 _value)
   public
   onlyOwner
   returns (bool success)
 {
-  //Default assumes totalSupply can't be over max (2^256 - 1).
+  // Default assumes totalSupply can't be over max (2^256 - 1).
-  //If your token leaves out totalSupply and can issue more tokens as time goes on, you need to check if it doesn't wrap.
+  // If your token leaves out totalSupply and can issue more tokens as time goes on, you need to check if it doesn't wrap.
-  //Replace the if with this one instead.
+  // Replace the if with this one instead.
-  //require(balances[msg.sender] >= _value && balances[_to] + _value > balances[_to]);
+  // require(balances[msg.sender] >= _value && balances[_to] + _value > balances[_to]);
   require(balances[msg.sender] >= _value);
   balances[msg.sender] -= _value;
   balances[_to] += _value;